caplena/knowledge-base/docs/07-03-Chart-Values-Explained.md

 # Chart Values Explained

-**The sum across all topics within a category can be higher than the total count of that category - here is the reason why**
+**The sum across all topics within a category can be higher than the total count of that category - here is the reason why.**

 All chart values and percentages are counted and calculated on a respondent level.